 ADC Franchise page edits 12 2017

-The investigational Antibody Drug Conjugate (ADC) Franchise of the Daiichi Sankyo Cancer Enterprise is built around our ADC proprietary technology, which is being researched across multiple types of cancer.
+The investigational Antibody Drug Conjugate (ADC) Franchise of the Daiichi Sankyo Cancer Enterprise is built around our proprietary DXd ADC technology, which is being researched across multiple types of cancer.
 Our proprietary linker and payload technologies have been specifically designed to potentially address various limitations of two critical components of an ADC: the payload and linker.

 Daiichi Sankyo Proprietary DXd ADC Technology